 Founder & President of the Board

-It all started when Ambassador Bonnie Jenkins realized that an organization of women of color was needed to encourage and actively develop leadership in areas that affect them most globally: Peace, Security and Conflict Resolution.
+It all started when Ambassador Bonnie Jenkins realized that an organization of women of color was needed to encourage and actively develop leadership in areas that affect them most globally: Peace, Security and Conflict Transformation.